Peptic Ulcer Disease (PUD): Diagnosis and Treatment

 Diagnostic Tests

-- Urea breath test: Most sensitive and specific choice | May be used to confirm treatment 4 to 6 weeks after treatment completion | Cost and inconvenience are disadvantages | PPI treatment should be stopped 2 weeks prior to testing.
+- Urea breath test: Most sensitive test | | Cost and inconvenience are disadvantages | PPI treatment should be stopped 2 weeks prior to testing| Antibiotics should be stopped 4 weeks prior to testing | Can be used for test of cure

-- Stool antigen test: Also very sensitive and specific and can be used for test of cure, cheaper and more convenient than the urea breath test | PPI should be stopped 2 weeks prior to testing
+- Stool antigen test: Highly sensitive and same specificity as urea breath test | Cheaper and more convenient than urea breath test | PPI should be stopped 2 weeks prior to testing | Antibiotics should be stopped 4 weeks prior to testing| Can be used for test of cure |

-- Antibodies to H. pylori: Cannot distinguish between current and past infections, does not require stopping of PPI treatment | Not recommended for diagnosis
+- H. pylori serological antibody testing: Cannot distinguish between current and past infections | Low sensitivity and specificity | Does not require stopping PPI or antibiotic treatment | Not recommended for diagnosis

 - Blood work should include CBC, liver function, amylase level and lipase